PRIVACY AND COOKIES POLICY

 5.1 We take appropriate organisational and technical measures to protect your personal information that we hold.
 We limit access to your personal information to those who we believe reasonably need to come into contact with that information in order to carry out their jobs.

-5.2 The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
-It may also be processed by persons operating outside the EEA who work for us or a third party engaged by us.
+5.2 The data that we collect from you may be transferred to, and stored at, a destination outside the UK.
+It may also be processed by persons operating outside the UK who work for us or a third party engaged by us.
 By submitting your personal information to us, you agree to such transfer, storing or processing.
 We will take all steps reasonably necessary to ensure that your personal information is treated securely at all times and in accordance with our Privacy and Cookies Policy.

 5.3 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal information, we cannot guarantee the security of your information transmitted to our Website and any transmission is at your own risk.